ARM-software/abi-aa/buildattr64/buildattr64.rst

 About build attributes and compatibility
 ----------------------------------------

-Build attributes record data that a linker needs to reason mechanically about the compatibility, or incompatibility, of a set of relocatable files.
-Other tools that consume relocatable files may find the data useful.
+Build attributes record data that a linker needs to reason mechanically about the compatibility, or incompatibility, of a set of relocatable object files.
+Other tools that consume relocatable object files may find the data useful.

 Build attributes are designed to have long-term invariant meaning.
 They record choices to which there is long term public